RozanovK/SafeServerApp/README.md

 ```
 uwsgi --ini drink.ini
 ```
-App will be available at localhost:9090
+App will be available at localhost:9090.
+This method is inefficient, because some main features nead cookie in order to run.
+Better solution is to run application on web-server (nginx or apache) with reverse proxy and set your own domain in Cookie class.